 They also impose astronomical fees on their borrowers (more on those later).
 Borrowing from 500FastCash will very certainly result in you paying back far more money than you borrowed, and it will almost certainly result in you paying back more money than you would have with a legitimate, licensed lender.

 Many people have suffered from issues with Fast Cash App, from loan repayment to hefty finance charges.
 Even worse, some borrowers have been subjected to rejected withdrawal notices from their banks which have caused them to incur additional and unexpected fees on their pay date.

 Final Words – Is Fast Cash App a Scam?

-It shares multiple characteristics with a ponzi scheme, but it can’t be considered a scam.
-Even though it asks for hundreds of dollars (including the upsells) and the content is of little value, but it’s a coaching program nonetheless.
-Doesn't matter if it's good or bad, it's still a product which you as a consumer can consume.
+It shares multiple characteristics with a Ponzi scheme but can’t be considered a scam.
+It doesn’t promise you will earn the massive amount of money mentioned.
+Instead, it states that you can reach it.
+Even though it asks for hundreds of dollars (including the upsells), and the content is of little value, it’s a coaching program nonetheless.

 It doesn’t matter if it’s good or bad; it’s still a product you can consume as a consumer.
 But keep in mind that it violated ClickBank’s terms of service, an indication of a scam.